graphaware/neo4j-to-elasticsearch/README.md

 which can be configured to transparently and asynchronously replicate data from Neo4j to Elasticsearch.
 This module is now production-ready and officially supported by GraphAware for  <a href="http://graphaware.com/enterprise/" target="_blank">GraphAware Enterprise</a> subscribers.

-The second module (TBA) is a plugin to Elasticsearch that can consult the Neo4j database during an Elasticsearch query to enrich the result (boost the score) by results that are more efficiently calculated in a graph database, e.g. recommendations.
+The <a href="https://github.com/graphaware/graph-aided-search" target="_blank">second module (a.k.a.
+Graph-Aided Search)</a> is a plugin to Elasticsearch that can consult the Neo4j database during an Elasticsearch query to enrich the result (boost the score) by results that are more efficiently calculated in a graph database, e.g. recommendations.
-This module is in active alpha development and isn't yet officially released.
-We expect it to be production-ready by mid-2016.

 # Neo4j -> Elasticsearch